Jeremy Bentham: Death and the auto-icon

-It is kept on public display at the main entrance of the UCL Student Centre.
+It is currently kept on public display at the main entrance of the UCL Student Centre.
 It was previously displayed at the end of the South Cloisters in the main building of the college until it was moved in 2020.
 Upon the retirement of Sir Malcolm Grant as provost of the college in 2013, however, the body was present at Grant's final council meeting.
 As of 2013, this was the only time that the body of Bentham has been taken to a UCL council meeting.
-(There is a persistent myth that the body of Bentham is present at all council meetings.)
+(There is a persistent myth that the body of Bentham is present at all council meetings noted as "Present-but not voting".)

 Bentham had intended the auto-icon to incorporate his actual head, mummified to resemble its appearance in life.
-Southwood Smith's experimental efforts at mummification, based on practices of the indigenous peoples of New Zealand and involving placing the head under an air pump over sulfuric acid and drawing off the fluids, although technically successful, left the head looking distastefully macabre, with dried and darkened skin stretched tautly over the skull.
+Southwood Smith's experimental efforts at mummification – based on the preservation practices of New Zealand's indigenous Māori – involved placing the head under an air pump over sulphuric acid and drawing off the fluids.
+Although technically successful, they left the head looking distastefully macabre, with dried and darkened skin stretched tautly over the skull.

 The auto-icon was therefore given a wax head, fitted with some of Bentham's own hair.
 The real head was displayed in the same case as the auto-icon for many years, but became the target of repeated student pranks.
 It was later locked away.
-In 2017, plans were announced to re-exhibit the head and at the same time obtain a DNA sample for sequencing with the goal of identifying genetic evidence of autism.

 In 2020, the auto-icon was put into a new glass display case and moved to the entrance of UCL's new Student Centre on Gordon Square.